 5. Book your dream RV rental!

 Take note of any amenities that are and are not included.
-For example, some rentals offer a kitchen kit with pots, pans, utensils, and even condiments, while others do not.
+For example, some rentals offer a kitchen kit with pots, pans, utensils, and condiments, while others do not.

 See Related: RVShare Review